A topic from the subject of Crystallization in Chemistry.

 Crystals are classified based on their internal structure, which determines their physical and chemical properties.
 Key points and concepts include:

-- Crystalline Structure: Crystals exhibit a regular and repetitive arrangement of atoms or molecules in a lattice arrangement.
+• Crystalline Structure: Crystals exhibit a regular and repetitive arrangement of atoms, ions, or molecules in a three-dimensional lattice structure.
+This ordered arrangement is what distinguishes them from amorphous solids.

-- Bravais Lattices: There are 14 possible Bravais lattices, which classify crystals based on the symmetry and arrangement of their unit cells.
+• Bravais Lattices: There are 14 possible three-dimensional Bravais lattices, which represent all possible ways to arrange points in space with translational symmetry.
+These lattices are categorized based on the symmetry and arrangement of lattice points within the unit cell.

-- Crystal Systems: Crystals are further classified into six crystal systems (cubic, tetragonal, orthorhombic, monoclinic, triclinic, and hexagonal) based on their unit cell shapes and angles.
+• Crystal Systems: Crystals are classified into seven crystal systems (cubic, tetragonal, orthorhombic, monoclinic, triclinic, hexagonal, and rhombohedral) based on the symmetry of their unit cells, specifically the lengths and angles of their unit cell axes.

 Experiment: Differentiating Crystals Based on Structure